 As I did – plain and straightforward – normal science, I do not consider to develop my personal Theory of Everything or to build my personal perpetuum mobile.
 I am pretty conservative with respect to the laws of thermodynamics and just understanding the main orthodox candidates for theories of everything today is already a a larger-than-life task on my to-do-list.
-I admit that I am the sceptical physicist who sometimes spoils the discussions on “quantum consciousness” and “vitalized water” by asking for experimental conditions, reproducibility and predictions of theories.
+I admit that I am the skeptical physicist who sometimes spoils the discussions on “quantum consciousness” and “vitalized water” by asking for experimental conditions, reproducibility, and predictions of theories.

 However, I have always been fascinated by the perseverance of physics outsiders who pursue research disconnected from academia – since the very first time I had seen a hand-written manuscript – a refutation of Einstein’s theories, sent to my boss at the university.
 I have tried to criticize theories only, but not their creators – whose scientific curiosity and creativity I actually do recognize.
 Nevertheless, I fully agree with the analysis by Pascal Boyer on this and I second Sean Carroll’s arguments on what to be demanded from self-proclaimed independent scientists.

 My deepest respect still goes to outsiders who speak the mathematical language of advanced physics and are on par with their academic counterparts – such as Garrett Lisi.